nfriedly/set-cookie-parser/README.md

 See a real-world example of this in [unblocker](https://github.com/nfriedly/node-unblocker/blob/08a89ec27274b46dcd80d0a324a59406f2bdad3d/lib/cookies.js#L67-L85)

-## Usage in React Native
+## Usage in React Native (and with some other fetch implementations)

 React Native follows the Fetch spec more closely and combines all of the Set-Cookie header values into a single string.
 The `splitCookiesString` method reverses this.

 ```js